praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 #### var
 If a variable declare using var, then initialization is not mandatory.
 This variable can be re-assigned and re-declared.

-Variables declared with var are either function-scoped or global-scoped.

 If a variable is declared inside a function, it is function-scoped.
 Else, it is global-scoped.

 #### let
 If a variable is declared using let, then initialization is not mandatory.
-This variable can be re-assigned and it will have the block scope. we can't re-declare the same variable.
+This variable can be re-assigned.
+we can't re-declare the same variable.

 #### const
 If a variable is declared using const, then initialization is mandatory.
-Once the variable is initialized with a value, then it can't be re-assigned and it will have the block scope.
+Once the variable is initialized with a value, then it can't be re-assigned.
 const variable maintain constant values.

 ##### Differences between __var__, __let__ and __const__